Salutations and complimentary closes made simple

 In letters, most salutations begin with the word “Dear.”
 Sometimes people who aren’t used to English letter-writing conventions feel that this is far too friendly a beginning!
 But don’t worry; English-speaking readers won’t think you’re being affectionate if you call them “Dear.”
 This is the standard way to begin a salutation in English, even in formal letters.

 If you’re writing to someone that you’re on a first-name basis with, you can use the person’s first name in the salutation: Dear Laura, Dear Matt.
 But if you don’t know the reader well, use the person’s professional title or preferred courtesy title with the last name: Dear Professor Brown, Dear Dr. Grant, Dear Ms. Smith, Dear Mr. Jones, Dear Mx.
 White.
-(Note that “Mx.” is a gender-neutral courtesy title that can be used for people who either don’t identify with a gender or don’t want to be identified by gender.)
+(Note that “Mx.” is a gender-neutral courtesy title that may be used by people who either don’t identify with one of the binary genders or prefer not to be identified by gender.)

 If you’re writing to someone whose name you don’t know or to a group, a good option is a generic salutation such as “Dear Customer Service Manager” or “Dear Colleagues.”